 Prevention of Medical Errors for Florida Healthcare Professionals

 Copyright © 2021 Wild Iris Medical Education, Inc. All Rights Reserved.

-- Discuss Florida’s medical error reporting requirements.
+- Discuss Florida’s statutory requirements for addressing medical errors.

 TABLE OF CONTENTS

 It would seem obvious and essential that every healthcare encounter a person has should be safe and free from harm.
 Unfortunately, this is not always the case.
 Although the vast majority of Americans are having positive experiences with the healthcare system, many report having personally experienced a “medical error.”
 Errors occur in hospitals, clinics, surgery centers, dialysis centers, medical offices, dental offices, nursing homes, pharmacies, and even in patients’ homes—anywhere patients receive care.

 Medical errors are a serious public health issue, with every patient involved in the healthcare system a potential recipient of harm.
 Injuries and death can occur, for example, when patients receive a wrong medication or dose of medication, experience mistakes in surgery, receive treatments meant for another patient, experience a fall in the hospital, develop a pressure injury, or are subjected to a misdiagnosis, misinterpreted medical order, or equipment failure.

 Errors can occur at any point while in the healthcare system.
 Analyzing why medical errors happen has traditionally been focused on the human factor, concentrating on individual responsibility for making an error, and the solutions have involved training or retraining, additional supervision, or even disciplinary action.
 The alternative to this individual-centered approach is a system-centered approach, which assumes that humans are fallible and that systems must be designed so that humans are prevented from making errors.